Categories

 Los mapuche y el turismo cultural

-Sorry, this article is only available in Español.
+Sorry, this entry is only available in Español.

 En el contexto de las luchas por la restitución de las tierras usurpadas históricamente por el Estado e inversionistas privados, la organización de la actividad económica mapuche se está volcando cada vez más a la explotación del turismo cultural.
 Si se reclamaba el derecho a la propiedad de tierras por su condición de reservorio de las prácticas ancestrales, costumbres y ritos sagrados, ¿resulta coherente entonces incorporar formas capitalistas de producción a su economía?